rolehippie/kubeadm/README.md

 ### kubeadm_network_provider

-Name of network provider to use, could be flannel, calico or canal
+Name of network provider to use, could be kuberouter, flannel, calico or canal

 #### Default value